kapouer/postinstall/README.md

 * `--allow`, `-a`
   an array of allowed commands. `postinstall -a link -a copy`.
   When unset, all commands are allowed.
+Available since version 0.3.0.

 Syntax